Classicalization of Quantum State of Detector by Amplification Process: A case study: The pointer interacting with a two-level system

-Notably, the non-ideal amplification process for certain range of parameters produces a probability distribution (see Fig.~\ref{Basic}(e,g)) which has similar top-flatted shape with that of our heuristic model illustrated in FIG.~\ref{Measurement}. \\ According to FIG.~\ref{Basic}, as we include the non-ideal terms in the ideal phase-preserving linear amplifier, the interference effects are weakened gradually.
+Notably, the non-ideal amplification process for certain range of parameters produces a probability distribution (see FIG.~\ref{Basic}(e,g)) which has similar top-flat shape with that of our heuristic model illustrated in FIG.~\ref{Measurement}. \\ According to FIG.~\ref{Basic}, as we include the non-ideal terms in the ideal phase-preserving linear amplifier, the interference effects vanish gradually.
 This also can be verified, using a quantitative measure of macroscopicity.
 Lee and Jeong introduced a general and inclusive measure of macroscopicity in the phase space as~\cite{Lee}

-where $W(\alpha)$ is the Wigner function of state and $M$ is the number of modes.
-The measure $S(\rho)$ is plotted for amplified coherent states with the first term, with first two terms and with first three terms in FIG.~\ref{Meas}.
-As we expected, this shows that with a large gain $g$, as we include the non-ideal terms in the ideal amplifier, the probability of macroscopic quantum superpositions decreases.\\
+where $W(\alpha)$ is the Wigner function of the state and $M$ is the number of modes.
+The measure $S(\rho)$ was plotted for amplified coherent states with the first term, with first two terms and with first three terms in FIG.~\ref{Meas}.

-To ensure that the non-ideal linear amplifier has a non-thermal effect, we compare the interference fringes appeared in the high-temperature thermal coherent state with those of a non-ideal amplified coherent state with equal purity, ${\rm Tr}(\rho_{th}^2)={\rm Tr}(\{\varepsilon(\rho_\alpha;g)\}^2)$.
-For a thermal state with $v=d=100$, the amplifier gain $g$ of the corresponding amplified coherent state with the first term, the first two terms and the first three terms are $7.10$, $5.28$ and $4.56$, respectively.
-For a fixed purity, the interference fringes for an amplifier with the corresponding terms are plotted in FIG.~\ref{Purity}.
-The suppression of interference shows that including non-ideal terms to an ideal amplifier has a non-thermal effect.
-One can imagine that the inclusion of many of such terms in the actual detector completely vanishes interference.\\
+As we expected, this shows that with a large gain $g$, as we include the non-ideal terms in the ideal amplifier, the probability of macroscopic quantum superpositions decreases.\\ To ensure that the non-ideal linear amplifier has a non-thermal effect, we compare the interference fringes appeared in the high-temperature thermal coherent state with those of a non-ideal amplified coherent state with equal purity, ${\rm Tr}(\rho_{th}^2)={\rm Tr}(\{\varepsilon(\rho_\alpha;g)\}^2)$.
+For a thermal coherent state with $v=d=100$, the amplifier gain $g$ of the corresponding amplified coherent state with the first term, the first two terms and the first three terms are $7.10$, $5.28$ and $4.56$, respectively.
+For a fixed purity, the interference fringes for an amplifier with the corresponding terms were plotted in FIG.~\ref{Purity}.
+The suppression of interference shows that including non-ideal terms has a non-thermal effect.
+The inclusion of many of terms in the actual detector can vanish the interference.